Mariner07/Satellite_Image_Classification/README.md

 - **Data quality**: The images used in this project are of low resolution, which limits the ability of the models to achieve high accuracy.
 Additionally, it is important to note that the presence of clouds in the images can impact the performance of the models.

 - **Data variability**: The classes with the lowest recall are *PermanentCrop* (0.69), *AnnualCrop*(0.88) and *Pasture* (0.84.
 Upon further examination of the images in these classes, it is evident that they belong to the agricultural umbrella class and may not exhibit significant variability.
+Furthermore, exploration of the misclassification of *PermanentCrop* as *HerbaceousVegetation* in the result section further supports this constraint

 - **Vague requirements**: Due to the lack of clear requirements, it is uncertain which architecture is best suited for completing the task, which class prediction to prioritize, and subsequently which evaluation metrics to use for the models.